jameshughes89/cs101/site/topics/objects/introduction.rst

     * We decide what data will be stored
     * We decide what functionality it will have

+* For our needs, we will have a ``Circle``:

+    * Know its radius --- this is an *attribute*, the data
+    * Be able to perform basic geometry calculations --- these are *methods*, the functionality

 Starting the Class
 ------------------